jamesshore/ergotest/docs/reporting_api.md

 ## renderError()

 * import { renderError } from "ergotest/test_renderer.js"
-* renderError(name: string[], error: unknown, mark: TestMarkValue, filename?: string): unknown
+* renderError(name: string[], error: unknown, filename?: string): unknown

 > **Warning:** Visual changes to the output of this method are not considered breaking changes.

 Renders an error into a color-coded, human-readable explanation.

-If `error.stack` is defined, it renders the stack trace by calling [renderStack()](#renderstack).
-Then, if `error.message` is defined, it adds a blank line, renders the name of the test in bright white—without suite names—followed by the error message in red on a separate line.
+If _error.stack_ is defined, it renders the stack trace by calling [renderStack()](#renderstack).
+Then, if _error.message_ is defined, it adds a blank line, renders the name of the test in bright white—without suite names—followed by the error message in red on a separate line.

-If `error.stack` isn’t defined, it just converts `error` to a string and renders it in red.
+If _error.stack_ isn’t defined, it just converts _error_ to a string and renders it in red.

-Finally, if `error` is an `AssertionError`, it adds a blank line and renders the expected and actual results by calling [renderDiff()](#renderdiff).
+Finally, if _error_ is an _AssertionError_, it adds a blank line and renders the expected and actual results by calling [renderDiff()](#renderdiff).

 [Back to top](#reporting-api)